revng/revng/share/doc/revng/user-manual/index.md

 # User's manual

 The user's manual describes concepts that are mostly useful for users.
-If you just want to use the UI, most of these are benficial but not strictly necessary.
+If you just want to use the UI, most of these are beneficial but not strictly necessary.
 On other hand, they are vital to get a better understanding of rev.ng and in particular to approach scripting rev.ng.

 The manual discusses the following topics: